 Software to track and ensure freshness

 IoT to monitor containers and palettes

 The handful of startups offering food waste management software vary quite a bit in terms of what kind of data goes in, what kind of recommendations come out and how automated the process is.

 "The first step with a lot of companies is figuring out where it's coming from.
 There is this lack of coordination across the value chain, and I would argue, a lack of coordination in-house.
-The systems aren't taking to each other.
+The systems aren't talking to each other.
 Only once you understand where the problem is happening can you do something about it," said Coari.